iamrks/angulargulpbower/readMe.md

-# Nodejs Express Angular.js Gulp.js & Bower setup
+# Nodejs, Expressjs, Angular.js, Gulp.js & Bower setup

 This is a demo application to illustrating various features for the front-end developement.
 It describe how to setup gulp, bower, angularjs and expressjs to server the static content.